demon386/pdoop/README.md

 pdoop

 A golang written utilities to get files from a HDFS directory in parallel.
+In my working environment it's about 3.8 times faster than using `hadoop fs -getmerge` when merging as a single file.

 It relies on $HADOOP_HOME environmental variable.